dbarretol/WRITEUP-SUBMISSION-5Day-Google/deployment/README.md

     *   Cloud Run API
     *   Cloud Build API
     *   Vertex AI API
-    *   Cloud Storage API
+    *   Artifact Registry (or Container Registry) API

 ## ⚠️ Critical IAM Permissions

-Your Cloud Run service uses a "Service Account" to run (usually the default Compute Engine account). **This account needs permissions to call Vertex AI.**
+Your Cloud Run service uses a "Service Account" to run (by default, the **Compute Engine default service account**).

+**This account needs permissions to call Vertex AI models (Gemini).** Without this, the application will crash when attempting to generate content.

-After deployment, if you see "403 Forbidden" or "Permission Denied" errors in the logs:
+**If you see "403 Forbidden" or "Permission Denied" errors in the logs:**

-1. Go to **Cloud Run** console > Select your service.
+1. Go to the **Cloud Run** console > Select your service.
-2. Check the **Security** tab to see which Service Account is being used.
+2. Check the **Security** tab to identify the Service Account email.
 3. Go to **IAM & Admin**.
-4. Grant that Service Account the **Vertex AI User** role.
+4. Find that email and grant it the **Vertex AI User** role (`roles/aiplatform.user`).

 Also, you will need: